Screenings and Treatments

 For more information about navigational bronchoscopy, contact the office of George Alcorn, MD, at King's Daughters' Health at 812.801.0828.

-Please contact your physician regarding appropriate guidelines for PSA (blood testing) and physical exams for prostate cancer.
-Based on updated guidelines from national cancer resources, general prostate cancer screenings are best utilized based on each patient's specific health status, family history and various risk factors.
-Thus, it's best to consult your personal physician to discuss what screening options are right for you.
+While it is generally recommended for men to begin prostate cancer screenings at age 50, please contact your personal physician regarding the appropriateness of a PSA (blood test) and physical exam for prostate cancer.
+Based on guidelines from national cancer resources, general prostate cancer screenings are best incorporated based on each patient's individual health status and risk factors.
 If the need arises, KDH provides advanced care radiation therapy for prostate cancer.
 Talk to our specialists if you have specific questions at 812.801.0603.

 Skin cancer is the most common cancer in the United States—with more than a million new cases diagnosed each year.
 Home screenings should not replace a more thorough examination by your personal physician or provider.
 This can easily be done during an annual wellness visit or exam.